Staff

 Renee'

 I've been working at Inklings since 2003 and hope to continue doing so for a long time.
-I love to surround myself by books, and was first introduced to the world of literature by my grandpa, George Simon.
-I would sit on his lap and we would read the Children's Book of Virtues.
+I love to surround myself with books, and was first introduced to the world of literature by my grandpa, George Simon.
+I would sit on his lap and we would read the Children's Book of Virtues together.
 There are so many wonderful stories in that book and I'm glad I got to share them with him.
-I'm excited that my three daughters also have grandparents who like to read to them.
+A few decades later I still love reading, but I've added a few more hobbies to my repertoire: bird-watching, hiking, and coffee-drinking.
+I am also a member of Central Washington Mountain Rescue.
+Instead of only finding adventure within the pages of a book, I get to go on all sorts of search and rescue missions that involve cliffs, helicopters, mountains and weather of all sorts.

 There are many books that I love to read over and over and over: